epostoev/C7_BrickGame_Tetris/README.md

 - Spawn is the state the game enters when you create another block and select the next block to spawn.
 - Moving is the main game state with user input processing — rotating blocks/moving blocks horizontally.
 - Move is the state the game enters after the timer runs out.
 It moves the current block down one level.
 - Attaching is the state the game enters after the current block "touches" the already fallen blocks or the ground.
-If full rows are created, it is destroyed and the remaining blocks are moved down.
+If full rows are created, they are destroyed and the remaining blocks are moved down.
 If a block is stopped in the top row, the game enters the "game over" state.
 - Game over is the end of the game.

 ## Chapter II <div id="chapter-ii"></div>